amihaiemil/amihaiemil.github.io/_posts/2017-02-13-github-automatically-deploy-files-from-one-repo-to-another.markdown

 See exactly how I did it all [here](https://github.com/opencharles/charles-search-box/blob/master/deploy.sh).

 This is it.
-You can follow these steps to avoid prompts and also to avoid giving rultor write access to the destination repository.
+You can follow these steps to avoid blindly answering prompts, as well as involving actual user credentials.
+Any questions?
-If you have a better alternative or have a question, don't hesitate to comment bellow!